wvibe/vibe_coding/docs/utils/common_utils.md

   2. Identifies closest connection points between consecutive contours
   3. Traverses each contour from entry to exit point, building a connected path
   4. Creates bridge points to connect contours
+- **Output:** Tuple containing:
-- **Output:** A single numpy array containing the vertices of the stitched polygon, or None if stitching fails.
+  - A single numpy array containing the vertices of the stitched polygon, or None if stitching fails
+  - Error string explaining failure reason, or None if successful

 #### `_normalize_and_flatten_polygons(polygons_pixels, img_shape)`